KeoCode/expense-aid/README.md

 ### User Stories

-These are the user stories that were completed within the projects first release, by Epic.
+These are the user stories that were completed within the projects first release.

 - User sign in or sign out
 	*  User Account Login / Logout - As a User, I would like to be able to login or logout of my account, so that I can keep my account secure